-Anita has spent 4 years in the small business industry.
-Her key skill set is marketing, sales and business development and stakeholder management.
+Anita has spent six years in the small business industry.
+Her key skill set is marketing, sales, business development and stakeholder management.
 Anita has been manager of the Small Business Centre East Kimberley from 2011 to 2014 and has successfully assisted with the tender for the whole Kimberley.
 She now coordinates the business advisors and clients for Broome, Derby, Fitzroy Crossing, Halls Creek, Kununurra and Wyndham.

 Anita has lived in Kununurra in the Kimberley region of Western Australia since 2010.
 Having also lived in other remote areas of Australia, Anita is aware of the cultural diversity and challenges that affects small businesses in the region.

 Brad Williams is the Managing Director and Licensee of First National Real Estate Kimberley.
 Specialist areas include Commercial/Industrial Sales & Leasing, major projects management and coordination of all branch marketing activities.